 Indoor vs. Outdoor Grilling

 I know grillers think it is heresy to grill inside the house, but honestly I’m just too lazy to do the prep work for grilling outside.
-I know the gas grills are easy, but why not just use the gas stovetop indoors and take the food out to the deck?
+I know the gas grills are easy, but I find it infinitely easier to use an indoor grill like the Cuisinart Griddler or a grill pan on the stovetop.

 The grill pan shown above in the photo is simply a cast iron pan that makes grill marks on your protein.
 Cast iron cooking is my favorite way of cooking because of the way it holds the temperature.
 I also like that well-seasoned pans are non-stick for the most part.
 Sometimes eggs will stick to the cast iron, so I do use one of the copper non-stick pans for eggs.